mendersoftware/mender-docs/03.Artifacts/01.Building-Mender-Yocto-image/docs.md

 bitbake <YOUR-TARGET>
 ```

 !!!
 Please replace `<YOUR-TARGET>` with the desired target or image name.
-If you are building for a vexpress-qemu, set the target to `core-image-full-cmdline`.
+If you are building for `vexpress-qemu`, set the target to `core-image-full-cmdline`.
 If you are building for the `beaglebone`, set the target to `core-image-base`.
 For more information about the differences with image types on the BeagleBone Black please see [the official Yocto Project BeagleBone support page](https://www.yoctoproject.org/downloads/bsps/krogoth21/beaglebone?target=_blank).

 !!!
 The first time you build a Yocto Project image, the build process can take several hours.
 The successive builds will only take a few minutes, so please be patient this first time.